Lirioth/Fullstack2026/README.md

 5. ✅ Test all code before committing

 ---
+## 📜 License

+This repository is distributed under the [MIT License](LICENSE).
+Feel free to explore, remix, and build upon the content while retaining the copyright notice.

+---
 **📅 Last Updated**: May 2024
 **🔖 Version**: 1.1
 **👥 Maintainer**: Course Development Team